 Result: VSX-123

-- First, select cell F5 to apply the formula.
+- Select cell F5 and apply the following formula.

 =IFERROR(IF(SEARCH(E5,D5,1)=1,E5,0),"")

-- Once the formula is complete drag down the fill handle or double-click on the fill handle to execute this formula in the total dataset.
+- Drag down the fill handle or double-click on the fill handle to copy it through the column.

 Formula Breakdown